 Yes.
-However, students can only transfer a maximum of 66 credits from community college, and must complete the last 30 credits of their program with Roosevelt.
+However, students can only transfer a maximum of 70 credits from a two-year accredited institution, and must complete the last 30 credits of their program with Roosevelt.
 For more information on transferability of courses, speak with your advisor or visit our Transfer page.

 Yes.
 Here is information on adding yourself to the waitlist, as well as how to secure a seat once you are off of the waitlist.

 We encourage you to review the Career and Major Exploration resource page in consultation with your career counselor or academic advisor to determine your long-term goals and major options.
 As of March 1, 2016 Degree Works will be available to all Roosevelt graduate and undergraduate students admitted for Fall 2014 semester or later.

 Time management can be tricky!
 Consider the following to help build your skills:

 We love these tech tools for time management: